It was Maria’s birthday, and we decided to spend two days on Andros Island, Greece.

 There is a pool and all, but most walk their way to the beach (5 minutes).
 Seeing the photos, you understand why.

 Dining in Batsi Andros, Greece

-Themelos is a small gourmet restaurant.
-It was recommended by a Greek friend (thank you Alexandra) who specifically said: You Must Eat at Themelos.
+Themelos was a small gourmet restaurant, recommended by a Greek friend (thank you Alexandra) who specifically said: You Must Eat at Themelos.

 Fantastic modern Greek cuisine.
-We would leave for Athens in a few hours and that definitely was the best bye-bye to Andros Island Greece.
+We would leave for Athens in a few hours, and that was the best bye-bye to Andros Island Greece.

-This was a first taste of Andros island Greece for us.
+That was the first taste of Andros island Greece for us.
 Now we know that we have to go back and explore more.

 Have fun with all the things to do in Andros island!